-Convicted attacker appears in Norwich court on murder charge
+Man in court on murder charge after attack victim dies

-A convicted attacker who is currently serving a life sentence for attempted murder has appeared in court after being charged with murder, three years after a man’s death.
+A 32-year-old serving a life sentence for the attempted murder of a man has appeared in court charged with murder after the victim died.

 Russell Lambert, from London, was left severely brain damaged, paralysed and blind after being attacked at his brother's house in Albion Road, in Great Yarmouth, on February 1, 2014 after a birthday party.